brunasil98/LSTM/README.md

-# MACHINE LEARNING-BASED SIMULATION OF CARDIAC ELECTROPHYSIOLOGY
+# MODELING CARDIAC CELL BIOPHYSICS USING DEEP LONG-SHORT MEMORY NETWORKS

 Accurate numerical biophysical models can be employed to elucidate mechanisms of cardiac rhythm disorders and their clinical implications.
 The predictive modeling has been increasingly used to investigate